jp1lrt/ChronoGPS/docs/FAQ.en.md

 Startup Sync is a two-step design:

-1. use NTP to remove large offsets (hundreds of ms to seconds)
+1. NTP removes large offsets (hundreds of ms to seconds)
-2. use GNSS to re-calibrate with high precision
+2. GNSS performs high-precision recalibration

-NTP acts as a “coarse adjustment” and GNSS becomes the final reference.

-So logs like:

-- NTP correction: ±0.x seconds
-- then GNSS correction: ±0.03–0.08 seconds

-are not errors — they are evidence that the final precision is improving.
+This improves accuracy and stability.

 ---

 ## Q8.
-The displayed times sometimes look slightly different (System vs GNSS vs NTP).
+Displayed times sometimes differ slightly.
 Is that an issue?

 **A. No — this is due to display timing differences.**

-ChronoGPS displays:

-- System Time
-- GNSS Time
-- NTP Time

-Each is acquired and refreshed on different schedules, so you may briefly see:

-- a few ms to a few tens of ms difference
+System Time, GNSS Time, and NTP Time are updated on different schedules.
+Small differences (ms–tens of ms) may appear temporarily.

-This is a **display artifact**, not a synchronization error.
+This does **not** indicate a synchronization error.
-The internal sync logic still maintains millisecond-level accuracy.

 ---

 ## Q9.
 What can I do without administrator privileges (Monitor-Only mode)?

-**A. You can monitor and verify time — without modifying the system clock.**
+**A. You can monitor and verify time without modifying the system clock.**

-In non-admin mode, ChronoGPS can:
+Monitor-Only mode allows:

-- receive GNSS data
+- GNSS reception
-- show satellite view
+- satellite view
-- query NTP time
+- NTP queries
+- offset visualization

-- display offsets vs system time
+No system time writes occur.

-But it will **not** write the Windows system time.

-This is not just a limitation — it is a safety and transparency feature.
+This is a deliberate safety and transparency feature.

-Monitor-Only mode is ideal for:

-- checking reception quality
-- observing drift trends
-- collecting logs for verification

 ---

 ## Q10.
 The “⏰ Time adjusted” messages feel noisy.
 Should I disable them?

-**A. You can reduce them — but the messages are shown intentionally.**
+**A. The messages are intentional, but their frequency can be reduced.**

-ChronoGPS intentionally makes the following visible:
+ChronoGPS makes visible:

 - when a correction happened
 - how large it was
-- and that the result is accurate
+- and that the resulting time is accurate

-This is not “noisy logging” — it is proof the system is behaving as designed.
+This is not noise — it is proof of correct behavior.

 If you want fewer messages:

-- use Instant Sync until `Time is accurate`, then turn sync mode **OFF**, or
+- keep **Instant Sync enabled** (corrections occur only when necessary), or
-- use Weak Sync (Interval Sync), which skips corrections within threshold
+- use **Weak Sync (Interval Sync)** for monitoring-focused operation

-ChronoGPS is not designed to “look like nothing is happening.”
-It is designed to **tell you exactly what is happening.**
+ChronoGPS is designed to **show what is happening**, not hide it.

 ---